 Budgeting allows you to plan for expenses in advance and to start to put money aside for the bigger expenses that may come just once a year.
 When you are budgeting, you can also track your spending trends.
-This can let you choose areas where you may be able to reduce your monthly spending and come up with strategies to help you manage your money more wisely.
-If you identify your problem areas, you can change strategies and find ways to save on those specific expenses.
+That can let you choose areas where you may be able to reduce if you need to cut back or save for a long-term financial goal, like an emergency fund.

 Find Ways to Earn More

 If you are not making enough at your current job to cover your necessities and save money, then you need to find a way to increase your earnings.

-This may mean taking on a second job to help you catch up on your overdue bills.
+That may mean taking on a second job to help you catch up on your overdue bills.

 It may also mean looking at a long-term career change that will allow you to make more money.
 Going back to school for additional training is a good option.
 If going back to school does not appeal to you, look at jobs in your field or a similar field that offer higher pay.